Out-of-this-world luxury and style in Virgin’s New Hotel in the Big D

 I was staying in “Sir Richard’s Flat,” in the new Virgin Hotels Dallas, which is said to be billionaire Richard Branson’s penthouse-like, high-rise apartment, the spacious “flat” he stays in whenever he’s in “Big D”… and not in outer space.
 How old is Virgin Hotel Dallas?
 NEW in 2021.

 I’d been invited as a guest of Virgin Hotels Dallas since I have often written hotel reviews and penned several Texas guidebooks.
 GoNOMAD’s editor asked me to go as he wanted an honest and accurate review of the hotel for readers.

-When I landed this sweet assignment, I invited my best friend to join me (he is younger than I), a former New York travel editor who has stayed in some of the world’s best and worst hotels.
+When I landed this sweet assignment, I invited my best friend to join me (he is younger than I am), a former New York travel editor who has stayed in some of the world’s best and worst hotels.
 Together he and I can size up a hotel’s merits and faults rather quickly.